 But everywhere we visited was very rustic.
 As in, open-aired, garden-style restaurants with a full view of the cook sautéing dishes in a wok over a makeshift gas-burner stove top.

-We also noticed a distinct difference in the Thai cuisine.
+We also noticed a distinct difference in this Thailand’s northeastern cuisine.
 Regional dishes tended to feature more unusual cuts of meat such as intestines, blood, lots of in-bone stewed pieces.
 There are sour sauces, bitter herbs, and very pungent fish pastes – which, try as we might, did not enjoy that much.

 But since that visit, we realize that many of the foods we have come to love are from Isaan.
 Grilled pork neck (kaw moo yahng), papaya salad (som tom), Isaan sour sausage (sai grok) and minced meat ‘salad’ (laab), to name a few.